What Is Function Calling?

 - Fast responses: Return results quickly (< 2 seconds) for natural conversation

-- Vague descriptions: “Helper function” doesn’t help the AI
+- Vague descriptions: “Helper function” doesn’t help the AI decide when to use it

 - Slow APIs: Don’t call slow external APIs synchronously